adcdr/p5js-2d-platformer/README.md

 ## Running the code

 - Open in a code editor such as VS Code.
 - Use a web server to run `index.html`.
-In VS Code you can use the "Live Server" extension.
+In VS Code you can use the [Live Server|https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer] extension.